 Oslo Airport is a short 20-minute train ride from central Oslo, making it a great airport to use when travelling to Norway.
-The airport is well connected to cities across Europe and handles over 18 million passengers annually.
+The airport is well connected to cities across Europe and handles close to 20 million passengers annually.

 Oslo Airport is easy to navigate around as it has just one terminal with two tiers attached.
 There is a range of restaurants and shopping options at the airport, but some of them can be quite pricey for those travelling on a budget.
 Spending a few extra hours at the airport is easy as there are plenty of things to do.
-Of particular interest is the public art on display, such as the Ad Astra piece by Carin Wessel, which uses over 100,000 feet (30,000 metres) of thread to give the impression of clouds and webs.
+Of particular interest is the public art on display.

 The airport is situated 31 miles (50km) northeast of Oslo.

 An Airport Express train and a variety of taxis go to the city centre.
 An airport bus travels between the Oslo Bus Terminal downtown and the airport.

 Local time is GMT +1 (GMT +2 between the last Sunday in March and the last Sunday in October).

 Car rental companies include Avis, Budget, Europcar and Hertz.

 Taxis are available to the city centre.

 Facilities at the airport include banks, bureaux de change, ATMs, left luggage, duty-free shopping, tourist information and a hotel reservation kiosk.
 Business facilities are available.
 There is a selection of bars, shops and restaurants.